MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Deploy-a-Network-Controller-using-VMM.md

 The SDN planning diagram in [Plan a Software Defined Network Infrastructure](https://technet.microsoft.com/library/mt605207.aspx) shows four network controller managed hosts.
 If you need to use fewer hosts, ensure you have at least three hosts in your set up and the three Network Controller Service virtual machines are spread across all the three hosts.
 This ensures that as you disconnect and reconnect the network controller virtual machines on each host sequentially, at all stages the Network Controller Service has majority of the virtual machines running so the REST IP movement is reliable.

 ### To create the SDN switch
-First, letâ€™s create a new teaming enabled logical switch using VMM that you will deploy on network controller managed hosts.
+First, let’s create a new teaming enabled logical switch using VMM that you will deploy on network controller managed hosts.

 1. Right-click the logical switch in the VMM Administrator Console Fabric section and select **Create new Logical Switch**.
 2. Type a name.